-If a non-employee director is appointed to the Board after the first business day following an annual meeting of stockholders but more than 60 days prior to the next annual meeting of stockholders, such non-employee director will be granted a pro-rated portion of the above-described annual RSU grant.
-Such grant value will be determined based on the number of calendar days remaining before (a) the next annual meeting of stockholders, if scheduled, or (b) the date of the first anniversary of the last annual meeting of stockholders, if the next annual meeting of stockholders is not scheduled, divided by (x) the number of calendar days between the last and next scheduled annual meeting of stockholders, or (y) 365, if either the last or the next annual meeting of stockholders date does not exist and ending on the vesting date for such prorated grant (which vesting date will be the same vesting date on which the corresponding annual grant that was made to the other non-employee directors will vest).
+If a non-employee director is appointed to the Board after the first business day following an annual meeting of stockholders but more than 60 days prior to the next annual meeting of stockholders, such non-employee director will be granted a prorated portion of the above-described annual RSU grant.
+Such grant value will be determined based on the number of calendar days remaining before (a) the next annual meeting of stockholders, if scheduled, or (b) the date of the first anniversary of the last annual meeting of stockholders, if the next annual meeting of stockholders, or (y) 365, if either the last or the next annual meeting of stockholders date does not exist and ending on the vesting date for such prorated grant (which vesting date will be the same vesting date on which the corresponding annual grant that was made to the other non-employee directors will vest).
 A non-employee director appointed within 60 days of the next annual meeting of stockholders will not receive any such pro-rated equity grant.